 Hardware configurations were the same for Scylla and Cassandra.
 We used Rackspace OnMetal Servers.

-Note: YCSB 0.5 does not support prepared statements, which is against best practices for both Scylla and Cassandra.
+Note: YCSB 0.5 does not support prepared statements, which is against best practices for both Scylla and Apache Cassandra.

 Scylla Version 0.17.
 For a list of RPMs used, see this GitHub Gist.